Kerem-Bar/taylor-swift-spotify-sml/README.md

 | **Gradient Boosting Regressor** | Full 12 Features | 3.2835 | 10.7190 | 0.9636 | -0.1238 |
 ---

-### 🔍 Failure Diagnosis & Empirical Breakdown
+## 🔍 Failure Diagnosis & Empirical Breakdown

-#### 1. Linear Model Diagnosis: Rigid Acoustic Rules & Chronological Distortion (Figure 3)
+### 1. Linear Model Diagnosis: Rigid Acoustic Rules & Chronological Distortion (Figure 3)

 The out-of-sample breakdown of the OLS baseline demonstrates that a uniform acoustic formula for popularity does not exist across a multi-era catalog:
 * **The Flawed Acousticness Rule (+1.2395):** The model established a rigid positive assumption equating high acoustic density with commercial success.
 While this rule held true for prominent frontline hits (popularity 77–78 at acousticness 0.77–0.92), it collapsed on deeper acoustic cuts where near-absolute acousticness (0.964) dropped to commercial lows (popularity 43), exposing internal catalog polarization.
 * **The Flawed Liveness Rule (-0.7238):** The fixed negative penalty failed to distinguish maximalist studio productions (which registered elevated liveness 0.32–0.38 due to layered arena reverberation yet achieved peak popularity 71–80) from raw live sessions (liveness 0.791, popularity 54).
-* **Over-Indexed Chronology (`release_year` = +12.2020):** Driven by a massive positive coefficient of +12.2020 assigned to `release_year`, the model severely penalized earlier releases of sonically identical tracks, creating artificial valuation gaps between the 2014 original and 2023 re-recording of *1989*.
+* **Over-Indexed Chronology (`release_year` = +12.2020):** Driven by a massive positive coefficient of +12.2020 assigned to `release_year`, the model severely penalized earlier releases of sonically identical tracks, creating artificial valuation gaps between the 2014 original and 2023 re-recording of `1989`.

-#### 2. Tree Ensemble Diagnosis: The Chronological Trap & Predictive Variance Collapse (Figures 4 & 5)
+### 2. Tree Ensemble Diagnosis: The Chronological Trap & Predictive Variance Collapse (Figures 4 & 5)

 Expanding algorithmic capacity to non-linear tree ensembles failed to resolve this predictive ceiling due to two structural mechanics:
-* **The Chronological Trap:** `release_year` completely dominated tree splitting hierarchies, capturing **70.4% feature importance in Random Forest** and **69.6% in Gradient Boosting** (with all remaining features failing to clear an 8% threshold).
+* **The Chronological Trap:** `release_year` completely dominated tree splitting hierarchies, capturing 70.4% feature importance in Random Forest and 69.6% in Gradient Boosting (with all remaining features failing to clear an 8% threshold).
 Mirroring the linear baseline, the ensembles operated as macro-historical binning systems rather than musical estimators, splitting identically produced tracks based strictly on calendar year (2014 vs. 2023).
 * **Predictive Variance Collapse:** By prioritizing chronological bins over acoustic nuance, the models compressed empirical popularity variance into near-static predictions.
 The actual popularity standard deviations across test albums (`folklore` σ = 11.23, `evermore` σ = 3.13–5.44, `1989` σ = 5.96) collapsed to narrow predicted spreads of σ = 0.45–1.24 in Random Forest and σ = 2.46–3.29 in Gradient Boosting.

-**Summary of Empirical Breakdown:**
+### 3. Summary of Empirical Breakdown

 Across both parametric and non-parametric architectures, applying rigid assumptions to skewed feature spaces produced out-of-sample prediction errors where Residual Sum of Squares strictly exceeded Total Sum of Squares (SSres > SStot).
 This structural limitation caused all evaluated models to collapse below zero (Test R² < 0), performing worse than a naive benchmark predicting the mean of `y_test`.
 ---